John Bel Edwards: Early life and education

-In 1988, Edwards received a Bachelor of Science in engineering from the United States Military Academy, where he was on the Dean's List and served as vice chairman of the panel that enforced the West Point honor code.
+In 1988, Edwards received a Bachelor of Science in engineering from the United States Military Academy.
+While there, he made the Dean's List and served as vice chairman of the panel that enforced the West Point honor code.

-Edwards completed Airborne School in 1986, while a student at West Point.
-After receiving his commission, he completed the Infantry Officer Basic Course at Fort Benning in 1988, Ranger School in 1989, and the Infantry Officer Advanced Course in 1992.

 Edwards served in the United States Army for eight years, mostly in the 25th Infantry Division and 82nd Airborne Division.
 He commanded a company in the 82nd's 3rd Brigade, 505th Parachute Infantry Regiment.
-Edwards ultimately ended his military career to return to Louisiana because of family considerations.
+Edwards ultimately ended his military career to return to Louisiana because of a health situation involving one of his children.

 Legal career

 After leaving the Army, Edwards pursued a legal education at Louisiana State University's Paul M. Hebert Law Center (LSU Law).
-He received his J.D. degree in 1999, and after graduation clerked for Judge James L. Dennis of the United States Court of Appeals for the Fifth Circuit.
+He received his J.D. degree in 1999.
+After graduation, he clerked for Judge James L. Dennis of the United States Court of Appeals for the Fifth Circuit.

 Edwards went on to become a practicing attorney with the Edwards & Associates law firm in Amite.
 He handled a variety of cases, but did not practice criminal law because his brother was the local sheriff.
 His nephew, Bradley Stevens, worked at the firm as a law partner.

+After completing his second term as governor in 2024, Edwards joined the New Orleans–based law firm Fishman Haygood LLP.
+There, his practice focuses primarily on renewable energy litigation.